-While it can be handy to have your Mac sleep after a set amount of time, there are certain situations where you don't want it to fall asleep by itself - Like when you're watching a long video, or when you're downloading a large file and want to be able to see it's progress.
-It is incredibly annoying, having to swipe your finger across your Mac's trackpad every thirty seconds when the screen dims, so this article has been written to show you how to stop your Mac from falling asleep when you don't want it to.
+While it can be handy to have your Mac sleep, or the screen turn off, after a set amount of time, there are certain situations where you don't want it to fall asleep by itself - Like when you're watching a long video, or when you're downloading a large file and want to be able to see it's progress.
+It is incredibly annoying having to swipe your finger across your Mac's trackpad every thirty seconds when the screen dims, so this article has been written to show you how to stop your Mac from falling asleep when you don't want it to.

-While stopping your Mac from going to sleep by disabling it in the system preferences is ideal for some, others may only want their Mac to not-go-to-sleep in some situations, such as when they are watching a long video or keeping an eye on something.
-Having your Mac go to sleep when it hasn't been used for X amount of time is useful for certain things, such as security and saving electricity.
-So: How does one let their Mac go to sleep by itself when they want it to, but not let it when they don't want it to?
-Answer: There’s an app for that.
+While stopping your Mac's screen from turning off by disabling it in the system preferences is ideal for some, others may only want their Mac to not-go-to-sleep in certain situations, such as when they are watching a long video or keeping an eye on something.
+Having your Mac go to sleep when it hasn't been used for X amount of time is useful for various things, such as security and saving electricity.
+So: how does one let their Mac go to sleep by itself when they want it to, but not let it when they don't want it to?
+Answer: there's an app for that!

-There is a free application available for Mac OSX called Caffeine.
+There is a free application available for Mac macOS (and OSX) called Caffeine.
 Caffeine displays a coffee-cup icon in the top menu-bar that you can click on to stop your Mac from going to sleep.
 So, for example, if you start watching a long documentary on the Internet you could click on the coffee-cup icon and your Mac will not go to sleep by itself until you've clicked on it again to re-enable auto-sleeping.
-Click the icon to the left to download Caffeine for free!

 I've changed the system settings in the energy saver and my macbook air still shuts itself off after about 60 seconds....help